 The Galveston College faculty and staff are dedicated to meeting the needs of our students by providing quality instruction, affordable tuition and multiple levels of support.
-As students progress through a single class, a short term certificate, a full associate's degree or continuing education our professors and instructors, along with our administrators and staff, give the ultimate service in helping students reach educational goals.
+As students progress through a single class, a short term certificate, a full associate's degree or continuing education our faculty and staff will give the ultimate service in helping students reach educational goals.